 But you won’t get any pictures of the total phase if you don’t remove the solar filter from your camera at the beginning of totality!
 If you forget, all you’ll record is blackness.

 Rapid changes occur during second and third contacts, the beginning and end of totality, respectively.
 At these times, you don’t want to be fumbling with your camera’s settings.
-Instead, decide in advance on the f-stop/shutter-speed combination you want for both contacts and set your camera accordingly before the onset of each diamond ring.
+Instead, decide in advance on the ISO/f-stop/shutter-speed combination you want for both contacts and set your camera accordingly before the onset of each diamond ring.
+Even better, as noted above, use the same ISO and f-stop settings throughout the eclipse so that you need only vary the shutter speed to capture different phenomena.

 The Sun’s atmosphere varies tremendously in brightness.
 The inner corona shines as bright as the full Moon; the outer corona is less than 100th as bright (in other words, it’s quite dim).
 One exposure cannot capture this wide dynamic range.
-That’s why eclipse photographers shoot a sequence of exposures (using a fixed f-stop) that range from very short ones to very long ones.
-This gives you the best chance of capturing all aspects of the solar atmosphere.
+That’s why eclipse photographers shoot a sequence of exposures (using a fixed ISO and f-stop) that range from very short ones to very long ones.
+This gives you the best chance of capturing all aspects of the magnificent solar corona.

 At the short end (1/1,000 second or less), only the innermost corona clinging to the solar limb appears.
 At the long end (1/10 second or longer if you can hold sufficiently steady), the inner corona is burned out, but the faint tendrils of the outer corona show up nicely.
 There is no single correct exposure for totality, so your best bet, at any f-stop, is to shoot a sequence spanning the full range from the short exposure you used for the partial phases to the longest exposure you can manage without blurring (perhaps a few tenths of a second).